harshagarwal243/Java-Notepad/README.md

-# Java-Notepad
+# Java Notepad
-it is a notepad for Desktop with full functioning
+It is a notepad for Desktop with full functioning